I am fortunate that I have many National Trust gardens to visit that are close to me, one of which I visited recently was Wakehurst Place.

 Over 1,000 lanterns adorned the trail in all shapes and sizes.

 Lanterns taking the form of fox, badgers and various other animals were also lit up and placed strategically along the trail.

 As I neared the end of the trail, shadowy silhouettes adorned the Elizabethan mansion making it look totally magical.

-If you’d built up an appetite by the end of the walk, there were marshmallows which could be warmed by fires in the courtyard along with stalls selling items such as roasted chestnuts – yummy!
+If you’d built up an appetite by the end of the walk, there were marshmallows that could be warmed by fires in the courtyard along with stalls selling items such as hot chocolate and roasted chestnuts – yummy!
 All of this could be enjoyed whilst admiring the UK’s largest living Christmas tree, which was adorned with Christmas lights.

 A truly magical experience – I’ll definitely be purchasing tickets for the 2022 trail.